sumcoinlabs/sumcoinj.org/using-from-other-languages.md

 <div markdown="1" class="toccontent">

-# How to access bitcoinj from other languages
+# How to access sumcoinj from other languages

 ## Introduction

 Java is a fine choice for something that needs to be widely understood, secure against buffer overflows and usable from Android phones.
 But it's also old, verbose and just generally is not for everyone.

-This page details how you can go about using bitcoinj from other languages.
+This page details how you can go about using sumcoinj from other languages.

 ## Javascript